State preparation by shallow circuits using feed forward: Introduction

 The third state considered is the Dicke state, a generalization of the $W$-state, a superposition over all computational basis states with Hamming-weight $k$~\cite{Dicke:1954}.
 Dicke states have relevance in various practical settings.
 For instance, for quantum game theory~\cite{zdemir2007}, quantum storage~\cite{Bacon_Compress:2006,Plesch:2010}, quantum error correction~\cite{ouyang2014permutation}, quantum metrology~\cite{toth2012multipartite}, and quantum networking~\cite{prevedel2009experimental}.
 Dicke states have been used as a starting state for variational optimization algorithms, most notably Quantum Alternating Operator Ansatz (QAOA)~\cite{Hadfield2019}, to find solutions to problems such as Maximum k-vertex Cover~\cite{Brandhofer2022,cook2020quantum}.
-The ground states of physical Hamiltonians describing one-dimensional chains tend to show a resemblance to Dicke states such as states resulting from the Bethe ansatz, making them an ideal starting state when investigating the ground state behavior of these Hamiltonians~\cite{DickeTransitions:2021,B_ExcitedStateQuantumPhaseTransitions:2013,TDL_BetheAnsatzDerivation:2010}.
-For instance, the algorithm by van Dyke et. al., who give an algorithm to prepare the Bethe ansatz eigenstates of the spin-1/2 XXZ spin chain, starts by first preparing a Dicke state~\cite{van2021preparing}.
-Efficient deterministic circuit for preparing Dicke states have been proposed by B\"artschi and Eidenbenz~\cite{bartschi2019deterministic, bartschi2022deterministic_short_depth}.
+The ground states of physical Hamiltonians describing one-dimensional chains tend to show a resemblance to Dicke states such as states resulting from the Bethe ansatz, making them an ideal starting state when investigating the ground state behavior of these Hamiltonians~\cite{TDL_BetheAnsatzDerivation:2010,B_ExcitedStateQuantumPhaseTransitions:2013,DickeTransitions:2021}.
+For instance, the algorithm by \citeauthor{van2021preparing}, who give an algorithm to prepare the Bethe ansatz eigenstates of the spin-1/2 XXZ spin chain, starts by first preparing a Dicke state~\cite{van2021preparing}.
+A Dicke-state preparation protocol based on the compress-uncompress methodology used in the $W$-state furthermore finds applications in entanglement distillation, where the entanglement of a large state is concentrated on only a few qubits.
+Efficient deterministic circuits for preparing Dicke states have been proposed by \citeauthor{bartschi2019deterministic}~\cite{bartschi2019deterministic, bartschi2022deterministic_short_depth}.
 They provide a quantum circuit of depth $\mathO(k \log(\frac{n}{k}))$, allowing arbitrary connectivity, to prepare a Dicke state, which they conjecture to be optimal when $k$ is constant.
-In this work, we provide a constant depth $\LAQCC$ circuits below their conjectured bound already for constant $k$.
+In this work, we provide a constant-depth $\LAQCC$ circuit below their conjectured bound already for constant $k$.
 However, this does not directly disprove their conjecture, as we allow for intermediate measurements and classical computations.
 More significantly, we even construct constant-depth $\LAQCC$ circuits for $k = \mathO(\sqrt{n})$ greatly improving their bound.
-Finally, we give a log-depth circuit for every value of $k$.
+This construction extends the compress-uncompress method for the $W$-state combined with additional subroutines.